bourgeoisor/bourgeoisor.github.io/notes/meta/about.md

 ## <i class="fa-duotone fa-light fa-messages-question me-1"></i> About

-If you're here, you're likely interested in learning more about me.
-Why did I build this page?
+If you're here, you're likely curious about me.
+Why this page?
+Life is short, and if it helps someone connect over shared interests, that's a win.
+This page also serves as a sort of ever-evolving auto-biography.
+See something interesting?
+Have questions?
+I'd love to [here from you](/contact/)!
-Firstly, because life is short, and if this fast-tracks someone realizing we like the same weird musical act through here and reaches out, that's a win.
-Secondly, because life is short (bis), and were I be abducted by some extra-terrestrial creatures, I'd like this page to be a sort of ever-living biography.

-Do you see something here that sparks interest?
-Have any questions at all?
-I'd love to hear it!
-[Let me know](/contact/) and let's chat about it!

 ### Hobbies & interests